trallard/pycon2020-azure-functions/README.md

    - Data cleaning, agreggation and storage

-Pre-requisites
+## 💻 Pre-requisites
-*********************

 This workshop is aimed at folks interested in data processing, data engineering or data science.
 The goal is to provide a practical introduction to serverless for data processing scenarios.

 We assume that you:

 - Have intermediate Python knowledge:
    - Have a good understanding on how to write and call functions
    - Have a good understanding on how Python modules and scripts work

 - Have some experience with data wrangling and/or data processing (not extensive experience required but have, for example, used libraries like pandas and requests for data wrangling and API access)

 - Are comfortable using the command line/terminal (no need to be an expert but should be comfortable enough to navigate file systems and perform necessary Git tasks)

-The setup and other instructions to set your development environment can be found in the :ref:`setup` section of this tutorial.
-Make sure to follow these intructions before continuing with the rest of the tutorial.

 ## License

 The contents in this repo are licensed under the [(https://opensource.org/licenses/MIT)](MIT OSI license.)